areseny/testproject/README.md

 ## INK

-Ink is an API and extensible step-based framework for file conversions.
+Ink is an API.
+It provides an extensible step-based framework for file conversions.

 ## Ruby version